kristopolous/2019-november-novel/ch5.md

 The depictions in the 1950s of centuries in the future had rockets zipping around space, but it was still a future composed of white men.

 The essence of future is a deviation in process, craft, or tool in alignment of a new set of goals.
 This is the process of technology.

+For instance, the Athenian Solonian Constitution, in the early 6th century BC abolished all debts, freed all debt-based slaveries, abolished an early form of serfdom, got rid of hereditary political offices, and created a bicameral legislature.
+That's technology.

 ### Anti-technology is also about building futures